Business structures in Germany: your guide to making the right choice

 What is a company’s legal form?

 The legal form establishes the legal foundation for your business.
-It determines how many people are involved, how you are liable, the amount of starting capital required, and the taxes you need to pay.
+It determines how many people are involved, how you are liable, the amount of share capital required, and the taxes you need to pay.
 This makes it one of the most important decisions when setting up a company.

 The main business structures at a glance